leesaye/project-23-marc-copy/README.md

 8. To test our sixth use case, click the Settings Tab on the left sidebar
 	1. You can change your username, email and password, as well as your streak goals (for the interactive Feed Tab)
 	2. By clicking the Save Changes button, you apply all changes
-	3. By clicking the Delete Account button, you can confirm deletion—your account will be deleted and you will return to the login page
+	3. By clicking the Delete Account button, you can confirm deletion—your account will be deleted and you will be returned to the login page
 9. For more space you can collapse the sidebar by clicking the three lines in the top left corner
 10. Lastly you can log out of your user by clicking the logout button on the sidebar (ensure that you expand the sidebar after collapsing it to see the logout button)
 	1. This will bring you back to the log in page